 - Add remaining ingredients

-- Set instant pot to chili, pop the lid on and set to steaming and set the time for 20 minutes
+- Set instant pot to chili or manual if you don't have a chili button, pop the lid on and set to steaming and set the time for 20 minutes

 - After 20 minutes hit the quick release to allow it to vent

 - Once completely vented, remove the lid and enjoy.

 This recipe card provides the basic details to make this recipe.
 For more information, questions or variations please review the content above the recipe card.